 Digital cameras, lenses, tripods: In this class, you continue to use DSLR cameras and various lenses, focusing on understanding the controls on your camera to effectively manipulate the exposure triangle: aperture/depth of field, shutter speed, and ISO, to create compelling images.

 Contemporary Artists: Through classroom lectures, discussion, screenings, and web research, we will explore contemporary landscape photographers and environmental portrait photographers, as well as artists who do artwork about the land and environment.
 By viewing and discussing a broad range of artistic practices, you will learn how art making is a means to discover and develop your ideas about the world and to extend the power, clarity, and range of your voice and vision.

 You will blog about 2 online photographers who will inspire your final project.
 Each of the two blog posts will a minimum of 250 words, or the equivalent of one page.
 You will research and study their work, and then write on your blog about the work in relation to your own: what inspires you about the photographer’s work, how has their work has influenced your way of seeing and photographing the world, etc. You will also write a page about your chosen MOPA photographer.

 Using the Language/Creating Artwork: For the class, you will complete the following four projects:

 1. Blog: You will create a blog at wordpress.com for all thoughts, ideas, research, and images.

-2. Photos for CCC Archives: blog and website: you will add your photos the class Community Engagement Website at 22slides (more info to come) and to a class Blogsite
+2. Photos for CCC Archives: blog and website: I will add your photos to class Community Engagement Website at 22slides

 5. Funes Digital Arts Competition: you will submit online to the annual competition your best photographs and write a blog post about why you chose the particular images you submitted